RPI-WCL/pilots/README.md

 3. Building PILOTS library
 ----------------------------------------------------------------------------------------------
-1. Run the following shell script from $PILOTS_HOME to setup CLASSPATH.
+* Run the following shell script from $PILOTS_HOME to setup CLASSPATH.
 This script also configures several alias commands for the PILOTS compiler.

 	$ source setenv

-2. From $PILOTS_HOME run the build script and $PILOTS_HOME/lib/pilots.jar will be created.
+* From $PILOTS\_HOME run `build` and $PILOTS_DIR/lib/pilots.jar will be created.

 3. Compiling a PILOTS program
 ----------------------------------------------------------------------------------------------

-1. Compile your PILOTS program (YourProgram.plt) into Java source code by the following:
+* Compile your PILOTS program (YourProgram.plt) into Java source code by the following:

 	$ java pilots.compiler.PilotsCompiler YourProgram.plt

 	OR

-	$ plc YourProgram (`plc` stands for PILOTS compiler and is an alias for the above java command)
+	$ plc YourProgram (`plc` is an alias for the above java command)

    The command line options for the PILOTS compiler are:
-      - -Dstdout  : sends generated code to standard output
+      - -Dstdout  : sends generated code to standard output instead
       - -Dsim     : compilation switch for simulation mode
       - -Dpackage : changes the generated code's target package

-3. Compile the generated java code.
+* Compile the generated java code.
 The result is the PILOTS application and can be run using Java.

      $ javac YourProgram.java

 4. Executing a PILOTS application
 ----------------------------------------------------------------------------------------------
-PILOTS applications assume all input and output are communicated over TCP/IP sockets.
+* PILOTS applications assume all input and output are communicated over TCP/IP sockets.
 Thus most PILOTS applications will require you to run external programs that act as data input producers or output handlers.
 The order of execution must be: